-Herbal Medicine for Deficiency Patterns
+Herbal Support for Deficiency Patterns

 For those with Kidney Yin deficiency, low back discomfort may not be the only problem.
 The pattern also presents with sweating and an overheated body.
 This is when Kidney Yin deficiency applies to females, in the form of hot flashes.
-Other symptoms of the pattern include a pale complexion, fatigue, lightheadedness, decreased vision, or occasional ringing in the ears.
+Other symptoms of the pattern include a pale complexion, tiredness lightheadedness, decreased vision, or occasional ringing in the ears.

 The most well-regarded formula for Kidney Yin deficiency is Lui Wei Di Huang, known as YinVive in ActiveHerb’s Guang Ci Tang brand of Chinese Medicine.